mrlunchbox777/advent-of-code-2025/days/day12/README.md

 - Small puzzles (4x4): < 1 second
 - Medium puzzles (12x5): < 5 seconds depending on complexity
+- Large puzzles (40x40+): Varies widely (seconds to minutes)
+- Very large puzzles (>150 pieces): Skipped (would take hours)

-- Performance depends on:
+Performance depends on:

-  - Number of pieces
+- Number of pieces (exponential growth in search space)
 - Puzzle dimensions
 - Piece complexity (number of filled cells)
 - Solution density (how tightly pieces fit)

+### Optimizations

+1. **First-Empty-Cell Heuristic**: Places pieces starting from the first empty cell, significantly reducing the search space
+2. **Piece Count Limit**: Skips puzzles with more than 150 pieces to avoid extremely long computation times
+3. **Orientation Deduplication**: Removes identical orientations from rotation/flip combinations

 ## Thoughts On AI Solutions

 1. I asked the AI to create the Go application and it generated a solution that fit the example data provided.
+2. When running against the puzzle data, it got 0 solutions and that just seems wrong.
+I'm going to clarify the prompt and get it to try again.
+Once I did that it found out by itself that it was hallucinating.
+Specifically it did not ready my ordinality instruction correctly.
+It also found that the solution was running too slowly and started optimizing by itself.
+It ended up optimizing by giving up early on some cases, so i will not use this version to submit.
+I will make sure it knows it has to finish, here i will have to say that I'm telling it to optimize (it did that to skip hours long puzzles).

 TODO: add more details after I finish the puzzle.